oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 ```

 This defines four dependencies:
-- Spring Boot OAuth 2.0 resource server,
+- Spring Boot OAuth 2.0 resource server
-- Spring Boot web starter,
+- Spring Boot web starter
-- Spring security, and
+- Spring security
-- the Okta Spring Boot starter.
+- The Okta Spring Boot starter

-The Okta Spring Boot starter is a project that simplifies OAuth 2.0 and Open ID Connect (OIDC) configuration with Spring Boot and Okta.
-Take a look at [the project GitHub page](https://github.com/okta/okta-spring-boot) for more information.
+The Okta Spring Boot starter is a project that simplifies OAuth 2.0 and OpenID Connect (OIDC) configuration with Spring Boot and Okta.
+Take a look at [the Okta Spring Boot Starter on GitHub](https://github.com/okta/okta-spring-boot) for more information.

 From within the `secure-server` project, open the `DemoApplication` class file and replace it with the following contents.